sfeir-open-source/sfeir-school-rxjs/docs/markdown/01-arrays-sequences/03-array-vs-generator.md

 # Multiple Values management

 > A Sequence is considered as a value.
-Except that, you can combined them with pure functions !
+Except that, you can combine them with pure functions !

-To deal with multiples values, think about a callback called on each value (like Array.forEach)!
+To deal with multiple values, think about a callback called on each value (like Array.forEach)!

 Operator signature: